seL4/website/About/how-to-use.md

 ## Use seL4 as the basis for your OS

 seL4 is a microkernel, it is not an operating system.
 But you can use it as the basis for an OS -- that is what it is designed for.
-There are existing OS projects that do just that: the commercial [KOS from Kry10][KOS] for dynamic systems and the open-source [LionsOS] from UNSW for static systems.
+There are existing OSes that do just that: the commercial [KOS from Kry10][KOS] for dynamic systems and the open-source [LionsOS] from UNSW for static systems.

 ## Use seL4 for fun and learning